EDUCATIONBMus (McGill), MMus (Eastman School of Music), DMA (Illinois)

-Lisette Canton is a choral and orchestral conductor, vocal coach and technician, adjudicator, workshop leader and early music specialist.
-As head of choral conducting at York, she directs four ensembles — Chamber Choir, Concert Choir, Women’s Chorus and Men’s Chours — and oversees graduate studies in choral music.
+Lisette Canton is a choral and orchestral conductor, vocal coach and technician, guest conductor, adjudicator, workshop leader and early music specialist.
+She is the Founder and Artistic Director of the JUNO-Award winning Ottawa Bach Choir (OBC), and is also Associate Professor and Head of Choral Music at York University in Toronto, where she conducts three ensembles (Chamber Choir, Concert Choir and Men’s Chorus) and is in charge of the graduate program in choral music.

 Jesu, meine Freude, Ottawa Bach Choir – 2008